lbruun-tutorials/modern-maven-multi/README.md

 the [Flatten Maven Plugin](https://www.mojohaus.org/flatten-maven-plugin/) too.
 Don't worry about this.
 It works well.
 And it will not be necessary in Maven 4.

-### Use Maven Wrapper
+### Maven Wrapper

 There is really no reason _not_ to use the [Maven Wrapper](https://maven.apache.org/wrapper/) these days.
 It makes you independent of the Maven version supplied by your build host.
 Always, always use it.

-Yes, in theory it means that a Maven distribution package needs to downloaded and unpacked.
-However, on a platform like GitHub, such assets are cached
+Yes, in theory it means that a Maven distribution package needs to downloaded and unpacked for every CI job execution.
+However, on a platform like GitHub, such assets are cached and not actually fetched from afar.
+Using the Linux `time` command I get 80 milliseconds used for the download of Maven and 70 milliseconds used for unpacking it.
+In other words: negligible.
+Don't worry about it.

+To be fair, the Wrapper actually has some dependencies of its own:
+- `wget` (alternatively `curl`) must be available in the PATH.
+- `unzip` (alternatively `tar`) must be available in the PATH.

+but these are typically easy to fulfill.

 ### BOM